Community Library – Burley in Wharfedale, West Yorkshire

 Ikley, West Yorkshire

-Bowman Riley Architects designed the award winning Nell Bank Activity Centre for young people with disabilities and their families in Ilkley.
+Bowman Riley designed the award award-winning Activity Centre for young people with disabilities and their families in Ilkley.
 The facility is part of the £5 million pilot scheme, funded by Aiming High, a Government programme to support projects for young people with disabilities.

 The new build unit, which can house up to 20 people or a group of 12 with disabilities and their carers, has been built on a greenfield site, so an important aspect of the design was to integrate the building with its sensitive location.